neosiae/knowledge/computers/programming/oop.md

 # Static method

 Sometimes you want to create a method that belongs to a class rather than an object so you don't have to create an instance of the class to access it.
-This type of method is called static method.
+This type of method is called a static method.